Testosterone and Low T

 Testosterone is the main hormone in men produced by the testicles.
 Testosterone influences a man’s physical appearance; builds muscles, and bone mass and contributes to his sexual development and sex drive.
 Testosterone production decreases with age, with a more significant decline after 40 years old.
 When Testosterone levels decline too rapidly, men can experience a range of disturbing and uncomfortable symptoms.
 The medical fraternity commonly labels these symptoms as Andropause symptoms.
 Low testosterone or often called low T happens when Testosterone levels fall below 300 nanograms per deciliter (ng/dL).

 More Men are affected by Low T nowadays

 Several studies have confirmed that testosterone levels in men are lower in recent years as compared to a few decades ago.
 The cause of this declining trend isn't entirely clear, but evidence suggests that it could be the result of multifaceted factors, contributed by modernization and industrialization – increased food intake, the decline in food quality, lack of physical exercise, exposure to pollution and contaminants, increased in

 Low T is not just about Sexual Performance

 Although many could have automatically linked testosterone to sexuality, clinical findings showed that the most common Low T symptom is, in fact, loss of energy.
-Next is the sign of low motivation, then only follow with libido declines and other symptoms like moodiness and irritability.
-The feeling of extremely tired and sleepy after lunch is, in fact, a common symptom affecting as high as 40% of men with low testosterone levels.
+Next is the sign of low motivation, then only follow by libido declines and other symptoms like moodiness and irritability.
+The feeling extremely tired and sleepy after lunch is, in fact, a common symptom affecting as high as 40% of men with low testosterone levels.

 Obesity (overweight), diabetes, and hypertension increase the risk of Low T to DOUBLE!